 Duo Help Video from ITS

-In this video, UT’s Information Technology Services (ITS), introduces Duo, a multi-factor authentication service.
+In this video, UT’s Information Technology Services (ITS), introduces Duo, a multi-factory authentication service.
 Duo is used as an extra layer of security to protect sensitive information.
 Essentially, it is a second secure log in.
+Starting June 15, all UT online services will require Duo.
 Watch this video to see how to set up Duo.

 What is Multi-Factor Authentication (MFA)?